nanoframework/Samples/samples/Bluetooth/BluetoothLESample1/README.md

 # 🌶️🌶️ - Bluetooth Low energy: read static and dynamic values, notification, read/write value

-This shows how to create a custom service which shows the use of:
+This shows how to create a Bluetooth Server with a custom service.

+Shows the use of:-

 | Custom service | Behavior |
 | --- | --- |